-Please attach your NRS tables and MOU/IFA documents to the end of this document, scan it, and submit one single PDF document to: adult.education@state.nm.us no later than 5:00 p.m. on September 3, 2019.
+Please attach your NRS tables and MOU/IFA documents to the end of this document, scan it, and, if possible, submit one single PDF document to: adult.education@state.nm.us AND amy.anderson@state.nm.us no later than 5:00 p.m. on September 1, 2020.